sitleng/CRCD/README.md

 ## Citation

-If you found this dataset helpful, please consider citing:
+Please cite our paper if you used our dataset in any form.:
 ```
 @misc{oh2023comprehensive,
       title={Comprehensive Robotic Cholecystectomy Dataset (CRCD): Integrating Kinematics, Pedal Signals, and Endoscopic Videos},